Petasitidis rhizoma

 This section has been translated automatically.

-Petasitidis rhizoma is used for the prophylaxis of migraine and for the symptomatic treatment of acute allergic rhinitis (approval in Switzerland).
-Other indications are bronchial asthma and acute and spasmodic pain in the urinary tract (especially in nephrolithiasis).
+Petasitidis rhizoma is used for the prophylaxis of migraine and for the symptomatic treatment of acute allergic rhinitis (licensed in Switzerland).
+Other indications are bronchial asthma and acute and cramp-like pain in the urinary tract (especially in nephrolithiasis, ureteral colic).

-A clinical, placebo-controlled study in 60 patients demonstrated the efficacy of the extract (50 mg rhizome extract/day) in migraine prophylaxis.
+A clinical, placebo-controlled study on 60 patients proved the effectiveness of the extract (50 mg rhizome extract/day) in migraine prophylaxis.

-Petasines, bicyclic sesquiterpene alcohols, as well as the total extract from butterbur leaves have a blocking effect on the release of various drugs.
-Inflammation mediators such as histamine.
-This effect forms the pahtogent basis for the improvement of the symptoms of allergic rhinitis.
-A synthesis inhibition of leukotrienes has also been proven.
-In a randomized double-blind clinical trial on 125 hay fever patients, an extract of butterbur leaves proved to be equally effective as the antihistamines cetirizine.
-Due to a relatively short half-life of the drug, it must be taken 4 times/day (Tesalin® an extract of butterbur leaves is approved in Switzerland for the indication rhinitis allergica.
+Petasins, bicyclic sesquiterpene alcohols, as well as the total extract from butterbur leaves have a blocking effect on the release of various inflammatory mediators, such as e.g. the inflammatory mediators of the brain.
+Inflammatory mediators such as histamine.
+This effect forms the pharmacological basis for improving the symptoms of allergic rhinitis.
+There is also evidence of an inhibition of leukotriene synthesis.
+In a randomized double-blind clinical study on 125 hay fever patients, an extract of butterbur leaves proved to be as effective as the antihistamine cetirizine.
+Due to the relatively short half-life of the drug, it must be taken 4 times a day.
+Tesalin® N, an extract of butterbur leaves, is approved in Switzerland for the indication rhinitis allergica, see also under trade names.

 Topical formulations of the extract in a lipolotion are being tested for atopic eczema.

-Cosmetics: Root extracts of the plant are used under the name Petasides hybridus extract for skin care.
+Cosmetics: Root extracts of the plant are used for skin care under the name Petasides hybridus extract.

 Dosage